Russia's war on Ukraine latest news: Moscow announces wider evacuations | Headlines

 DIPLOMACY * Britain warned Putin of severe consequences if Moscow uses nuclear weapons in Ukraine.

+KHERSON * The streets and boulevards of the Russian-held port of Kherson in southern Ukraine are virtually empty.
+Many shops and businesses have been closed and, at a jetty on the banks of the Dnipro River, a handful of people board a ferry to leave.
+Evacuations have picked up as Ukrainian forces have advanced to the north and east of the strategic city.

 QUOTES "Another batch of Russian missiles hits Ukraine's critical infrastructure.
 Instead of fighting on the battlefield, Russia fights civilians." - Ukrainian Foreign Minister Dmytro Kuleba on Twitter.
-(Compiled by Stephen Coates Editing by Lincoln Feast)
+(Compiled by Stephen Coates and Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)